zamazan4ik/awesome-pgo/article/article.md

 It's kinda funny that almost the same feature has different names in different architectures.
 Does anyone know the reason for that?
 Are they trademarked or patented? :D

-More advanced features about LBR can be found in these articles: [first](https://lwn.net/Articles/680985/), [second](https://lwn.net/Articles/680996/).
+More advanced information about LBR can be found in these articles: [first](https://lwn.net/Articles/680985/), [second](https://lwn.net/Articles/680996/).

 As you see, Intel implemented this technology many years ago, but other vendors are trying to fill the gap only during the last years.